How media symbolism kept the hairdressing trade small – and why that is now changing

-Whenever German news programs report on the minimum wage, a certain image seems almost inevitable: a woman with a hairdryer in her hand, pictured in a hair salon.
+Whenever German news broadcasts report on the minimum wage, a certain image seems almost inevitable: a woman with a hairdryer in her hand, photographed in a hair salon.

-This image has long since become more than just an editorial routine.
-It has become a cultural symbol—one that, over decades, has shaped both the public and internal self-image of an entire profession.
+This image has long been more than just an editorial routine.
+It has become a cultural symbol – one that, over decades, has shaped both the public and internal self-image of an entire profession.

-Hardly any other trade in Germany so exemplifies high emotional competence with low pay as hairdressing.
+Hardly any other trade in Germany so exemplifies high emotional competence with low pay as the hairdressing trade.

-Hairdressers don’t just style hair, they also shape self-images—and bear social responsibility that goes far beyond the purely technical.
-Yet, as recently as 2024, the average wage in hairdressing still ranked at the lower end of German trades.
+Hairdressers not only style hair, but also self-images – and bear social responsibility that goes far beyond the purely technical.
+Nevertheless, the average wage in the hairdressing trade was still in the lower range of German trades in 2024.

-The median earnings were most recently around 1,800 to 1,900 euros gross per month for full-time work.
-Even though many businesses now pay above the standard rate, the industry remains shaped by price and competitive pressure.
+The median earnings were recently around 1,800 to 1,900 euros gross per month for full-time work.
+Even though many businesses now pay above the standard wage, the industry remains shaped by price and competitive pressure.

-This imbalance has historical reasons: for decades, hairdressing was seen as a profession pursued “out of love for people”—an attitude that was romanticized by society but economically hollowed out.
+This imbalance has historical reasons: for decades, the hairdressing trade was considered a profession pursued “out of love for people” – an attitude that was romanticized by society but economically hollowed out.

 This persistent undervaluation has created not only structures but also mindsets.